Guest Soloist Victor Romanul, Violin

 In a magazine article, your style of performance for some pieces was compared to that of the late, renowned rock guitarist Eddie Van Halen!
 What’s the basis for that comparison?

-Mel Magazine published an article several years ago featuring ten online performances from around the world that would make you fall in love with classical music.
-My performance of Locatelli’s Labyrinth was selected as one of them; the YouTube video is below.
+My performance of Locatelli’s Labyrinth was selected as one of them (see YouTube video, above).
 They said that the style of my playing was like classical music’s equivalent of Eddie Van Halen.